skanehira/denops-twihi.vim/README.md

 - xclip(Linux only)

 ## Usage
-After edit configiguration (`:h :twihi-usage`), you can run some commands.
+After edit configiguration (`:h twihi-usage`), you can run some commands.
 Please refer help to see more details.

 ```vim